Is getting an OCBC Credit Card Essential these days?

 Types of credit cards that OCBC offers

 There are a lot of types of credit cards that you can choose from.
 OCBC will also give you health and wellness deals with HealthPass.
 HealthPass is a daily health app made by OCBC.
-You can choose from over 150 general practitioners available for both telehealth and in-clinic visits through this app.
+This app lets you choose from over 150 general practitioners available for telehealth and in-clinic visits.
 Here are the options that you might consider when you get a credit card through OCBC

 OCBC 365 Credit Card